 All the latest news, rumours and screenshots for Bungie's Destiny.
 No trailer as yet, but as soon as one is available, it'll appear here

 Easily one of the most anticipated games of this year, Destiny is the first new game from Bungie, the developer that created the Halo series, since the studio stepped away from Microsoft.
 Set to be published by Activision, Interest has been high ever since May of last year, when court documents made public shows that Bungie was developing four new "sci-fi action shooter games" set to come out in 2013, 2015, 2017, and 2019.
-Destiny was also initially slated by industry analysts to be an MMO, but a recent reveal on games website IGN has thrown expectations up into the air.
+Destiny was also initially slated by industry analysts to be an MMO, but a recent reveal events have shown that it's slightly different to that.

 Destiny: Environments & Graphics